 - Avoid negative comments about you or past employers

 - Practice making eye contact and don’t forget to smile!

 - At the end of the interview, thank the interviewer and if possible request a business card of theirs.

-- Write a thank you note to all who interviewed you and send it within 48 hours.
+- Write a thank you email to the hiring manager who interviewed you and send it within 48 hours.

 Additional interview tips